-Assistant Professor, Mechanical Engineering, VolgenauMehdi Amiri is an Assistant Professor in the Mechanical Engineering Department at George Mason University.
+Assistant Professor, Mechanical Engineering, College of Engineering and ComputingMehdi Amiri is an Assistant Professor in the Mechanical Engineering Department at George Mason University.
 He joined Mason in Spring 2019 and since then he is enjoying training and mentoring the next generation of talented mechanical engineers.
 His research interests focus on the behavior of structural materials under operational conditions, in particular the effects of materials microstructure on performance under mechanical and environmental loadings.

-Assistant Professor, VolgenauAli Beheshti is currently an assistant professor and director of Tribology and Surface Mechanics Lab.
+Assistant Professor, Mechanical Engineering, College of Engineering and ComputingAli Beheshti is currently an assistant professor and director of Tribology and Surface Mechanics Lab.
 His research interests are inspired by the impending need for sustainable design and operation as well as prolonging the lifecycle of advanced components especially focusing on surface mechanics.
 The current objective and focus of his lab is on tribology (science of lubrication, wear and friction), and contact and interfacial mechanics at different scales.

-Assistant Professor, Mechanical Engineering, Volgenau Assistant Professor, Mechanical Engineering University Affiliate Faculty, Bioengineering Assistant Professor, Mechanical Engineering, BioengineeringPrior to coming to Mason Pilgyu Kang was a postdoctoral research associate in Nam Research Group in the department of Mechanical Science and Engineering (MechSE) at University of Illinois, Urbana-Champaign (UIUC).
+Assistant Professor and affiliate faculty, Mechanical Engineering, College of Engineering and ComputingPrior to coming to Mason Pilgyu Kang was a postdoctoral research associate in Nam Research Group in the department of Mechanical Science and Engineering (MechSE) at University of Illinois, Urbana-Champaign (UIUC).
 His research focuses on the development of flexible optoelectronic sensors and devices based on two-dimensional materials such as graphene and transition metal dichalcogenides (TMDs), for example Molybdenum disulfide (MoS2).